MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/assets-functional-location.md

 # Functional location of assets and work orders

-Field Service organizations often service customers that have large or complex worksites - like a farm or a multi-story office building, for instance.
+Field Service organizations often service customers that have large or complex worksites - like a warehouse or a multi-story office building, for instance.
 In such cases, it's important that a technician can find specifically where they need to go to perform their work.

-Functional location provides for more granularity on location information in a few Field Service scenario such as:
+Functional location in Field Service allows for more location granularity on a few relevant Field Service entities, such as:

 - Within a service account
 - On an asset
 - On a specific work order

 // https://msit.microsoftstream.com/video/9ec8a3ff-0400-a936-c3da-f1eaab7ee13c?channelId=0bf6f71a-b361-4d7b-9668-62ff5207b60d

-A functional location provides more clarity for locations within a service account, locations of assets, locations where work orders need to be performed and thus where technicians need to travel to.

-A functional location is hierarchichal meaning --- as an example room 1 is in building A which is in campus 2
+Additionally, functional locations can be represented by hierarchical relationships.
+For example, a printer might be located on the third floor, in building A on a customer's campus.
+This relationship would be represented as the following nested relationship:

+- Building A
+  - Floor 3
+    - Printer 1

+In this article, we'll look at how to define functional relationships within Field Service.

 ## Prerequisites